 You will notice that there is a plastic bin alongside the toilet.
 As the plumbing in Peru is not that great you will need to put your paper in the provided bin.
 If you fail to do this then you may clog the system and cause all sorts of plumbing issues.

 Top-end hotels will add 18 percent to your bill plus 10% service charge, so be aware of this when you make your hotel reservation.
 When booking Peru travel packages most of the fees and taxes will be included and all you have to do is to arrive in Peru and enjoy your holiday.

 Regarding your health when traveling to Peru, because you are traveling to a different country you may have some stomach problems.
 This may happen anywhere you travel so some basic tips to try to avoid any problems you may have.

 - Always wash your hands before you eat.

 - Never drink the tap water, always use bottled water and check that the seal has not been tampered with.

 - Always choose restaurants that have people in them, this will mean that the food is not sitting in the kitchen not being used.

 - When arriving at altitude, take it easy for the first day, drink plenty of water and coca tea, this will help you with altitude.

-Peru tourism and the tourist Industry in Peru is geared for tourism, over the past few years the amount of luxury hotels and tours has increased so the choice is endless with prices half of that of Europe.
+Peru tourism and the tourist industry in Peru are geared for tourism, over the past few years the amount of luxury hotels and tours has increased so the choice is endless with prices half of that of Europe.
 Peru is still affordable for a vacation or family holiday.

-We hope you enjoyed our Peru Travel Advice article and can take some tip from us.
-However, the most important thing to remember for you Peru vacation is to have fun, learn about Peru and make some everlasting memories.
+We hope you enjoyed our Peru Travel Advice article and can take some tips from us.
+However, the most important thing to remember for your Peru vacation is to have fun, learn about Peru, and make some everlasting memories.